Family Order of the Crown of Indra of Pahang

 The Most Esteemed Family Order of the Crown of Indra of Pahang (Malay: Darjah Kerabat Sri Indera Mahkota Pahang Yang Amat Dihormati) is an honorific order of the Sultanate of Pahang.

 History

 Instituted on 25 May 1967, the order is awarded to the Pahang royal family members and members of other royal families in Malaysia.
-It is also awarded to notable individuals who have excellent contributions to the State, approved by His Majesty the Sultan.
+It is also awarded to notable individuals who have excellent contributions to the State, approved by the Sultan of Pahang.

 Classes

 It is awarded in two classes: